TissueImageAnalytics/iguana/README.md

 - `models`: scripts relating to defining the model, the hyperparameters and I/O configuration.
 - `run_utils`: main engine and callbacks.

-## Running the code

-Currently the code supports model inference and explanation.
+## Graph Construction and Training
+Insert instructions on how to extract features and train the model

+## Inference and Explanation

+Insert general overview of inference and explanation

 - Run model inference: `python run_infer.py`